-has issued its Dormitory Authority of the State of New York Revenue Bonds (DOH Veterans' Home Issue) (the "Veterans' Home Bonds") to finance the construction of the NYC Veterans' Home under a separate and distinct bond resolution.
+Comptroller for deposit in the New York City Veterans' Home Income Fund.
+The Dormitory Authority has issued its DASNY Revenue Bonds (DOH Veterans' Home Issue) (the "Veterans' Home Bonds") to finance the construction of the NYC Veterans' Home under a separate and distinct bond resolution.
 The amounts on deposit in the New York City Veterans' Home Income Fund are pledged to pay the debt service on the Veterans' Home Bonds.